-Remember, tax deadlines vary depending on your business structure (sole proprietorship, LLC, etc.).
-We’ll cover key deadlines for both individual and business filers to ensure you stay on top of your tax obligations.
+Remember, tax deadlines and obligations vary depending on your business structure (sole proprietorship, LLC, etc.).
+We’ll cover key deadlines for both individual and business filers to ensure you remain compliant.

 Types of Taxes for Amazon Sellers